RecruitPKB Front2020-01-15T19:22:34-05:00

 RecruitPKB: I Was Playing Well Until

-"I was playing decent before I was talking to coaches.
-And when I started talking to them my scores went higher.
-I feel really stressed." - Prospective Student Athlete In many ways, this is almost inevitable.
-No matter when you start the process, there is almost always going to be a shift in your mentality and expectations.
-Even if you have big goals of playing college golf at an early age, it’s difficult to avoid the added stress and pressure that the actual recruiting process can place on you.
-It is meant to be a learning, challenging, uncomfortable process that helps you decide a big piece of your future.
-For some recruits, the stress isn’t seen as much in their actual games bc they were able to get over stages of development prior to the process starting for them.
-The process may actually make them strive more on the course, and the stress may come more in the actual decision-making of what is the [...]
+“I was playing decent before I started talking to coaches.
+Once I did, my scores went up.
+I feel really stressed.”— Prospective Student-Athlete In many ways, this is almost inevitable.
+No matter when you begin the recruiting process, there is almost always a shift in mentality and expectations.
+Even if playing college golf has been a long-term goal, it’s difficult to avoid the added pressure that comes once the process becomes real.
+Recruiting is meant to be challenging and uncomfortable at times—it’s part of navigating a major life decision about your future.
+For some recruits, that stress doesn’t show up as much in their scores.
+They may have already worked through certain stages of physical and mental development before the process begins.
+In those cases, recruiting can actually fuel performance, and the stress shows up more in the decision-making phase—choosing between schools, programs, and opportunities.
+For others, especially those still developing both physically and mentally, starting the recruiting process can temporarily set them back. [...]

 Go to Top